slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-3/packetizer_raw_output.md

 In Section 3 of RFC9762, update the PIO entry to reference RFC4861 (or both RFC4861 and RFC4862) to clearly delineate the definition of the on‐wire format.

----

-## Report 2: 9762-3-2

-**Label:** On-link/off-link terminology abbreviated but consistent with RFC4861

-**Bug Type:** None

-**Explanation:**

-The document uses shortened definitions for on-link and off-link addresses that refer back to RFC4861 and are consistent with the full definitions, though the brevity might be seen as overly simplified.

-**Justification:**

-- RFC9762’s Section 3 provides abbreviated definitions for on-link addresses and off-link terms with explicit reference to RFC4861 (E1).
-- Context from RFC4861 Section 2.1 confirms that the abbreviated versions in RFC9762 accurately reflect the full semantics without contradiction (E2).

-**Evidence Snippets:**

-- **E1:**

-  Section 3 of RFC 9762:
-        On-link address:  an address that is assigned to an interface on a specified link [RFC4861] On-link prefix:  a prefix that is assigned to a specified link
-        Off-link:  the opposite of "on-link" (see [RFC4861])

-- **E2:**

-  RFC 4861, Section 2.1:
-        on-link  - an address that is assigned to an interface on a specified link.
-A node considers an address to be on-link if: ... off-link    - the opposite of "on-link"; an address that is not assigned to any interfaces on the specified link.

-**Evidence Summary:**

-- (E1) Presents the abbreviated on-link and off-link definitions as given in RFC9762.
-- (E2) Provides contextual full definitions from RFC4861, confirming consistency.

----